-This post is part of our Primer on Optogenetics and was contributed by guest blogger Derek Simon.
+This post was contributed by guest blogger Derek Simon.

 Optogenetics is spreading through the neuroscience community like wildfire and for good reason.
-For the first time in the history of neuroscience research we have a technology that allows us to show causality in neural circuits with incredible temporal and spatial precision (I’m not going to discuss the basic biology of optogenetics so if you are not familiar with it, these reviews are an excellent introduction [1-3] and openoptogenetics provides a variety of useful resources).
+For the first time in the history of neuroscience research we have a technology that allows us to show causality in neural circuits with incredible temporal and spatial precision (I’m not going to discuss the basic biology of optogenetics so if you are not familiar with it, check out the video below).
 That’s not to say that the technique doesn’t have its limitations or that other technologies need to be discarded but clearly we are in an era of neuroscience research where optogenetics will be a standard tool used in nearly any neuroscience project or topic of interest.
 Despite its power and versatility, the technique is remarkably straightforward to learn and relatively cheap (compared to many other technologies and techniques in the sciences).
 But how exactly does an optogenetics experiment work?
 What are the various tools and components necessary to run it?
 And, most importantly, what are the methodological and experimental limitations and considerations?

 I recently spent two months in the lab of Antonello Bonci, Director of the National Institutes of Drug Abuse Intramural Research Program (NIH-NIDA IRP), with the stated goal of learning behavioral optogenetics in order to implement the technique in my lab at The Rockefeller University.
 In this and upcoming posts in this optogenetics primer series, I’m happy to share some of the tips and tricks and I’ve learned from numerous scientists at NIDA and some of the practicalities and considerations you may not find in the materials and methods sections of optogenetics papers.